caravagnalab/revolver/README.md

 https://github.com/caravagn/revolver/wiki

 ## News
-- 12/2018: minor modifications for bug fixing, removed the dependencies from cloneEvol.
+- 12/2018: bug fixing, re-coded the parts of CloneEvol used in REVOLVER.
-- 11/2018: minor modifications, disabled jamPDF via global options (default) to increase compatibility.
+- 11/2018: jamPDF is now associated to an option (default = FALSE) to increase compatibility.
 - 09/2018: released the first version of the tool.

 ## Build report